ArchivesServer/archivesserver.github.io/README.md

 # R&D

-The source material featured in this project is a definitive guide for the Android fictional universe and its unique vision of the future.
+The source material featured in this project collates official information to create a definitive guide for the Android fictional universe and its unique vision of the future.
 This resource contains primary information, data and content that explores this thrilling cyberpunk world.

 # Content